metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 );
 ```

-After you have configured Metabase Embedding SDK for React, you need to make sure your `jwtProviderUri` endpoint returns JWT token that your Metabase instance can use for authentication.
+After you have configured the SDK, you need to make sure your `jwtProviderUri` endpoint returns JWT token that your Metabase instance can use for authentication.

 **Metabase Embedding SDK for React only supports JWT authentication.**